DFE-Digital/claim-additional-payments-for-teaching/docs/govuk-verify.md

 curl localhost:50300/admin/healthcheck
 ```

-### How to complete the Verify user journey in local development
+### How to complete the GOV.UK Verify user journey in local development

-After beginning the Verify flow, you will be redirected to a URL which looks
+After beginning the GOV.UK Verify flow, you will be redirected to a URL which
-something like
+looks something like
 `https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/SAML2/SSO`,
 and which will display a JSON object in your browser.
-To complete the Verify
+To complete the GOV.UK
-flow from here:
+Verify flow from here:

 1. Follow the `responseGeneratorLocation` URL from this JSON object.
 2. This will give you another JSON object, which provides `executeUri` URLs